IndomieGorengSatu/Mie/README.md

-## I gave all my dead batteries away today, free of charge.
+## Why was it called the dark ages?
+Because of all the knights.